qgis/QGIS-Website/content/project/visual-changelogs.md

 # Visual Changelogs

-Below you find the Visual Changelogs since version 2.0
+Below, you will find the Visual Changelogs since version 2.0.

 {{< visualchangelogs >}}